Troup County DUI Lawyer - Troup County DUI Attorney

 Our team of Troup County DUI Attorneys want to help you.
 Whether it is a charge of driving under the influence of alcohol (DUI), or DUI Drugs, or any other DUI-related offense, all of our LaGrange DUI Lawyers are fierce advocates who are eager to tell your side of the story to the judge or jury in court.
 Often, this task is difficult, stress-inducing, and complicated.
 But for our LaGrange DUI Attorneys, it is more than business.
 It is an opportunity to rise to a legal challenge; the reason we became lawyers in the first place.

-If you have been arrested for DUI in Georgia, you have only ten days to protect your driver's license by filing a request for an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Georgia, you have only thirty days to protect your driver's license by filing a request for an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
 The fee the State assesses for this hearing request is $150.
 If you refused the State's test of your blood, breath, or urine, your license will be suspended for twelve months with no possibility of a permit to drive.
 An experienced Troup County DUI Lawyer can handle the hearing request for you, but time is running out!

 LaGrange DUI Lawyers